KingSolomon1954/cpp-bootstrap/Readme.md

   $HOME/.ssh/docker.io-username  # login user name for this registry
 ```

-These files have just a single line each.
+These files should have just a single line each.
 For example:
 ``` bash
 > cat $HOME/.ssh/docker.io-token
 dhub_675b9Jam99721